-An option to receive additional carry.
-Furthermore, the GP can receive additional carried interest when the portfolio company is sold at the end of the continuation fund's lifespan if the continuation fund sells its asset at a profit.
-And while the carried interest in continuation funds may be lower than in regular funds (10-15% versus 20%), it is still a substantial benefit.
-The continuation fund, thus, provides the GP with an option to generate additional value from exactly the same assets a few years later.
+lifespan if the continuation fund sells its asset at a profit.
+120 And while the carried interest in continuation funds may be lower than in regular funds (10-15% versus 20%), 121 it is still a substantial benefit.
+The continuation fund thus provides the GP with an option to generate additional value from exactly the same assets a few years later.
 As classic asset pricing theory suggests, time also influences the value of the option.
-The longer until expiration of the option contract, the more valuable the option will be, as the holder of the option has more time for the stock to move above or below the strike price.
-Therefore, moving assets to a continuation fund provides the GP with an additional important benefit: more time to increase the value of the assets and to receive additional carried interest.
+The longer until the expiration of the option contract, the more valuable the option will be, as the option holder has more time for the stock to move above the strike price.
+122 Therefore, moving assets to a continuation fund provides the GP with an important benefit: more time to increase the value of the assets and to receive additional carry.